 Now that we’ve tackled ways to organize and store centers, let’s discuss how to make them flow throughout units and differentiate instruction for students.
 In addition to my scrapbook cases that house each unit, I keep a few empty ones that are color coded such as the ones below.
 You can “code” them however you’d like, whether that be with colors, animals, or numbers.

 As centers are introduced, I’ll pull activities from the unit bins that are targeted for their group specifically.
-For example, I take my place value unit case out to search for activities for one group to have a bin full of center games only using teen numbers, whereas another group has activities with them working with higher numbers.
-Both are working on crucial place value skills, but they are differentiated for them to master the levels they are at.
-I typically try to include as many hands-on games and activities for students to practice skills while keeping them engaged.
+For example, one group might have activities working with higher numbers, whereas another is working with higher numbers.
+All of those activities are housed in my place value unit bin.
+Both groups are working on crucial place value skills, but they are differentiated for them to master the levels they are at.
+I typically try to include as many hands-on games and activities to keep them engaged.
 These activities can stay in their bin throughout the unit and build upon each other.
 I always allow students to work on any activity of their choice from their bin because it is already designed to meet their needs.
 This provides them with choice on how they learn best and ensure they are getting MEANINGFUL practice during center time.

 Set Your Classroom Up For Success

 Do you see how simple and sustainable this system can be?
-Using well labeled, uniformed bins for centers helps you stay organized, differentiate for all groups of students, and they’ll easily house specific, targeted activities for each unit for years to come.
+Using well labeled, uniformed bins for centers helps you stay organized and differentiate for all groups of students.
+They also easily house specific, targeted activities for each unit for years to come.
 I hope you enjoyed learning some great ways to get and STAY organized in storing and running your centers.
 Want to learn more in depth about implementing successful centers in a classroom that *almost* runs itself?
 I encourage you to check out the Building a Student Centered Classroom course to receive my support every step of the way!